a0ali0taha/UnknownWords/README.md

 ## Features

 - Track achievements for each child
-- Each achievement is worth 10 points
-- Maximum 5 achievements per child per day
+- One achievement per child per day
-- Congratulatory message when a child reaches 600 points
 - Local data storage using SQLite

 ## Getting Started